Top Detached Garage Ideas

 While most garages in NJ are attached to the house, a detached garage offers some unique benefits.
 More and more homeowners are beginning to discover the advantages of a separate garage when they’re building a new house or remodeling an older one.
 One option fueling this trend is the conversion of an attached garage into more living space.
 Then building a separate, detached garage for vehicles, storage and possibly even more living space.
 There are quite a few advantages to having a detached garage.

-A detached garage opens up all sorts of design options.
-Especially when we’re dealing with a small or odd shaped lot.
-Having the garage attached boxes us in when designing the home, removing it opens up all sorts of creative opportunities.
-Attached garages can dominate the home’s facade and kill curb appeal.
+Good detached garage designs open up all sorts of creative options.
+Especially when your dealing with a small or odd shaped lot.
+Having a garage attached to the home boxes you in when designing the home, detaching the garage opens up all sorts of creative design opportunities.
+Attached garages can dominate the home’s facade which highly effects curb appeal.
 Moving it exactly where you want it is a nice option to have.
-And since it’s a separate structure you can take risks by designing it differently from the main house, something that’s hard to do if it’s attached.
+And since it’s a separate structure you can take risks by designing it’s style differently from the main house, something that’s hard to do if it’s attached.

-Set it at an angle to the main house, bring it close to the curb, hide it in the backyard, or even design it like a little house or cottage all its own.
-Since the garage is not subject to design limitations imposed by the main house you can do almost anything you want with it.
+Set it at an angle to the home, bring it close to the curb, hide it in the backyard, or even design it to look like a little house or cottage all its own.
+Since the garage isn’t subject to design limitations imposed by the home like an attached garage is, you can do almost anything you want with it.

-Additionally you gain the benefit of the space between the home and the detached garage.
-This pathway can be covered or not, maybe you’d like a breezeway or a blue stone patio.
+Additionally, you gain the benefit of the space between the home and the detached garage.
+This pathway can be covered or left open.
+Maybe you’d like a breezeway or a blue stone patio.
 It can be beautifully landscaped, lit up at night, covered with a trellis or decorated with hardscaping.
 A myriad of design options open up when you choose to detach the garage.

 As the name implies, a detached garage is not attached to the home.
 Adding on a detached garage is easier than building an attached one because we don’t have to demo into the existing home.
 No worrying about tieing the new foundation into the existing or worrying about electrical, plumbing, insulation or roof line issues.
 A detached garage is it’s own structure, completely independent of the main home, so we can do whatever we want without worrying about existing construction.